cyb70289/spa/lib/README.md

 NOTE: All the parameters of the top level config.yaml file cannot be changed during runtime.

-Constraints as of this release: All the parameters that a tool uses needs to be provided in the configuraiton files even if not in use (can be given empty string).
-There are sample configuration files provided for all the different tools supported so not much needs to be changed.
+Constraints as of this release: There are sample configuration files provided for all the different tools supported so not much needs to be changed.
 Changing the command line in config.yaml and the pmu_file path should make most of the experiments work.
+The default values for all the tests are mentioned in defaults.yaml.
+Individual config files updates the parameters in the defau;t file.

 Tips: